faun/blog/source/resume.md

 - Interviewed and evaluated new candidates for the development team, and helped to train new hires.

-Lead developer for client relationship with Apple.
+Acted as lead developer for client relationship with Apple.
 Responsible for delivering exacting work under tight timelines and demanding expectations.

-##### Select Projects
+Select projects for Apple Marcom:

 - Developed HTML5 & CSS for marketing campaigns on apple.com.